Recreational and medical use of marijuana is legal in California.

-Per the California marijuana laws, the penalties for possessing cannabis with intent to distribute range from sixteen months to three years imprisonment.
+Depending on the circumstances, the penalties for possession with intent to distribute range from six months to seven years imprisonment.
 The fines also vary per county.

 Hash and concentrates contain higher levels of THC than other marijuana formulations.
 The cannabis laws in the state prohibit non-medical patients from possessing more than eight grams of hashish, hash oil, or any other type of cannabis concentrate.
 Possessing illegal quantities of hash or other concentrates in California is a criminal misdemeanor which attracts a penalty of six months in prison and a $500 fine.

 Manufacturing concentrates without a license is also illegal, and the penalties vary based on the method used.